Full Programme for Breath Biopsy Conference 2020 Now Available

 Alongside the main programme this year we are bringing you a conference app, allowing delegates to network with each other and giving you access to all of the information you might need throughout the conference together in one place.
 We’ll be sending an invitation to join the app to everyone who’s registered a few weeks before the conference starts.

-We're looking forward to welcoming you all to the conference to hear the talks, see the posters and participate in digital networking via the app.
-Take a look at the programme here and share it with other's that might be interested in joining.
+We’re looking forward to welcoming you all to the conference to hear the talks, see the posters and participate in digital networking via the app.
+Take a look at the programme here.